-Boolean-valued CFLOBDDs for the constant functions of the form $\lambda x_0, x_1, \ldots, x_{2^k-1} .
-F$ are merely the CFLOBDDs in which a value edge connects the (one) exit vertex of the no-distinction proto-CFLOBDD at level $k$ to $F$.
-Likewise, for constant functions of the form $\lambda x_0, x_1, \ldots, x_{2^k-1} .
+The Boolean-valued CFLOBDD for the constant function $\lambda x_0, x_1, \ldots, x_{2^k-1} .
+F$ is merely the CFLOBDD in which a value edge connects the (one) exit vertex of the no-distinction proto-CFLOBDD at level $k$ to $F$.
+Likewise, in the constant function $\lambda x_0, x_1, \ldots, x_{2^k-1} .
 T$, the value edge connects the exit vertex of the no-distinction proto-CFLOBDD at level-$k$ to $T$.
 Thus, as the number of Boolean variables increases, the best-case growth of CFLOBDDs compares with the growth of decision trees as follows:

 The best-case CFLOBDD size---whether measured in the number of groupings, vertices, or edges---grows linearly with the level of the outermost grouping, which is \emph{logarithmic} in the number of Boolean variables.
 In contrast, decision trees grow \emph{exponentially} in the number of Boolean variables.
 These observations show that Requirement (\ref{Req:Compression}) from \sectref{Requirements} is met: in the best case, a decision tree of height $2^k$ and size $2^{2^k}$ can be encoded as a level-$k$ CFLOBDD of size $k$.